-Northwestern has partnered with EthicsPoint (Navex Global) to provide a confidential resource for students and other members of the University community to anonymously report activities that may be in violation of federal, state, and local laws and regulations, or policies in Northwestern's Standards for Business Conduct, or the Faculty Handbook, Staff Handbook, or Student Handbook.
+Northwestern has partnered with EthicsPoint (Navex Global) to provide a confidential resource for students and other members of the University community to anonymously report concerns or activities that may be in violation of federal, state, and local laws and regulations, Northwestern policies, and/or the Faculty Handbook, Staff Handbook, or Student Handbook.
 EthicsPoint is available 24 hours a day, 365 days a year.
-You may file a confidential, anonymous report via telephone (866-294-3545) or by accessing EthicsPoint online at: www.northwestern.edu/risk/compliance/report-a-concern/ethicspoint.html.
+You may file a confidential, anonymous report via telephone (866-294-3545) or by accessing EthicsPoint online at: https://secure.ethicspoint.com/domain/media/en/gui/7325/index.html.

 Once submitted, EthicsPoint reports are routed to two individuals in University Compliance.
-Reports are triaged based on the incident and an investigation or follow-up is initiated by an appropriate office or individual.
+Reports are reviewed and routed to an appropriate office or individual based on the incident.
+Any required investigation or follow-up is initiated by an appropriate office or individual.
 Reports are handled as promptly and discreetly as possible.
 Northwestern's Policy on Non-Retaliation strictly prohibits retaliation against any member of its community for reporting or inquiring in good faith about what the member believes to be wrongful or unlawful activity, or for participating in an investigation or proceeding related to such activity.

 EthicsPoint is not a substitute for, nor does it supersede, any existing reporting methods or protocols already in place at Northwestern for reporting suspected problems or complaints.
-Instead, the EthicsPoint system provides a means for individuals to report issues without disclosing their identity.
+The EthicsPoint system is a complement to those protocols, providing a means for reporting issues when individuals are uncertain about where to report and/or for reporting issues without disclosing their identity.
+If you have any questions about EthicsPoint, please contact university.compliance@northwestern.edu.